 2. You can work in another country

 Working as electrical engineer opens you lots of opportunities in other countries.
 Laws of math, electricity and physics are universal and your gained knowledge doesn't limit you to only the country you studied in.
-There are a lot of international companies that need electrical engineers, also most of them are willing to employ people from other countries, and most of them operate on an international level that offers you additional options for traveling while working.
+There are a lot of international companies that need electrical engineers, also most of them are willing to employ people from other countries, and most of them operate on an international level that offers you additional options for travelling while working.
 Besides, you are usually getting paid well for it!